-If you have chosen a mammal for a pet, you're going to have pet hair in your home and on your clothes.
+If you have chosen any mammal other than Sphynx cat or a naked mole rat for a pet, you're going to have pet fur in your home and on your clothes.
 You can usually identify a pet lover and the color of their pet by the hair clinging to their clothes.
-Luckily, I have a black lab mix and I wear a lot of black clothes!

 As you know, no matter how diligent you are about grooming your pet; it is still going to shed.
-And, any clothes that have a texture (corduroy, loopy wools, suedes) or produce static cling (any man-made fibers) are going to attract the hair.
-But here are some ways to lessen your own fur ball look:
+And, any fabrics that have a texture (corduroy, loopy wools, or suedes) or produce static cling (any man-made fibers) are going to attract the hair.
+But there are some ways to lessen your own personal fur ball look:

-- Reduce static cling by using an anti-static spray like Static Guard on clothes to help loosen hair and make it easier to remove with a brush or lint roller.
+- Reduce static cling on clothes by using an anti-static spray like Static Guard on clothes to help loosen hair and make it easier to remove with a brush or lint roller.

-- Place the item in a clothes dryer with a couple of wet microfiber cloths (the lint will stick to the microfiber cloths) and tumble until slightly damp.
-Remove from dryer and use a clothes brush or sticky lint roller to remove the remaining lint.
+- Place the fur-covered item in a clothes dryer on a low heat cycle like Permanent Press with a couple of wet microfiber cloths (the hair will stick to the microfiber cloths) and tumble until slightly damp.
+Remove the clothes from the dryer and use a clothes brush or sticky lint roller to remove the remaining fur.

-- If you have woolen clothes that are covered with hair, use a clothes steamer or even hang them in a steamy bathroom before using the clothes brush.
-The dampness will help the fibers release the pet hair making it easier to brush away.
+- If you have woolen clothes that are covered with fur, use a clothes steamer or hang them in a steamy bathroom before using the clothes brush.
+The dampness will help the fibers relax and release the pet hair making it easier to brush away.

 - If you don't have a lint roller or clothes brush, look under your kitchen sink for some dishwashing gloves.
 If you lightly dampen them and rub them over your clothes, the static they create and the texture of the palms will cause the stray hairs to cling to the gloves.
 Once they become covered with hair, give them a rinse and start again.

 For pet hair on upholstery, start by vacuuming with the upholstery tool on your vacuum.
 Empty the vacuum cup or bag often to allow the vacuum to maintain as much suction as possible.
-Next, spray the fabric with an anti-static spray (Static Guard is a brand name).
-Brush the upholstery with a microfiber cloth or cellulose sponge.
+Next, spray the fabric with an anti-static spray.
+Brush the upholstery with a microfiber cloth, cellulose sponge, or rubber-edged squeegee.
 Finally, vacuum again and finish up with a sticky lint roller.

-How to Reduce Pet Hair in Your Home
+How to Reduce Pet Fur in Your Home

-- Vacuum your home and furniture often.
-Much of the pet hair on your clothes comes from the furniture.
+- Vacuum your home and upholstered furniture often.
+Much of the pet hair on your clothes come from the furniture.

 - Wash pet bedding often.
 After laundering, run an extra rinse cycle to be sure that your washer is free from pet hair.
 Check the washer after washing the bedding.
 If you see any pet hair in the drum, run a cleaning cycle to help flush it all away so it won't stick to the next load of laundry.